iterative/dvc.org/content/docs/command-reference/commit.md

   ngrams: 2
 ```

-This edit introduces a change that would cause the `featurize` and `train`
+This edit introduces a change that would cause the `featurize`, `train` and
-stages to execute if we ran `dvc repro`.
-But if we want to try several values
+`evaluate` stages to execute if we ran `dvc repro`.
+But if we want to try
-for `max_features` and save only the best result to the cache, we can run it
+several values for `max_features` and save only the best result to the cache, we
-like this:
+can run it like this:

 ```dvc
 $ dvc repro --no-commit